venkat299/CS-6852-Ontology/DA24C021-Assignment-1.md

 - Use of Transitive roles : The company can have ownership chain say Company A can own Company B and Company B owns Company C which was captured by transitive role `owns`.
 Similar transitive role `has` also captures relation like Etf has Stock and Mutual fund can have both Stock and ETFs.
 - Concept Disjointness : The company and stock name should be disjoint to represent different entities.
 Stock is a financial instrument representing the company's business.
 - Inverse Role :
-  - (Company $⊑∃$belongsTo.Sector) A company will definitely belong to a sector but (Sector $⊑∀$has.Company) a sector can have 0 or many companies.
+  - (Company $⊑∃$isInSector.Sector) A company will definitely belong to a sector but (Sector $⊑∀$has.Company) a sector can have 0 or many companies.